 Seeking relief from ongoing shoulder pain

-Anna made an appointment to have Dr. Petrigliano evaluate her shoulder, hoping to find relief from the ongoing pain and the nagging fear that her shoulder might dislocate again.
+Anna made an appointment with a Keck Medicine orthopaedic surgeon to evaluate her shoulder, hoping to find relief from the ongoing pain and the nagging fear that her shoulder might dislocate again.

-An associate professor of clinical orthopaedic surgery at the Keck School of Medicine of USC, Dr. Petrigliano heads up a team of sports medicine specialists at the USC Epstein Family Center for Sports Medicine, located at the Toyota Sports Performance Center in El Segundo, and has offices in Beverly Hills, Glendale, Downtown and East Los Angeles.
+Her surgeon was part of a team of sports medicine specialists at the USC Epstein Family Center for Sports Medicine, located at the Toyota Sports Performance Center in El Segundo, which also has offices in Beverly Hills, Glendale, Downtown and East Los Angeles.

-While Dr. Petrigliano specializes in treating shoulder, elbow and knee injuries, the team at the USC Epstein Family Center treats all musculoskeletal injuries ranging from sprains and strains to complete joint replacement, when necessary.
+While her surgeon specialized in treating shoulder, elbow and knee injuries, the team at the USC Epstein Family Center treats all musculoskeletal injuries ranging from sprains and strains to complete joint replacement, when necessary.

 The El Segundo location, which opened in 2019, is state of the art and one of a kind.
 Not only can the team of sports medicine specialists diagnose and treat a range of injuries, patients also can do their rehabilitation in the same location and learn about the best techniques for preventing injury in the future.